borisdev/resume/resume.md

 - Kids snowboard instructor at Beaver Creek Ski Resort.
 - Lead of four analysts at California Business Magazine.
 We collected financial data on local public companies for newspapers such as the Los Angeles Times.
-I provided data visualizations for a prototype of the Wall Street Journal's "Main Street" section.
+In addition, I provided data visualizations for a prototype of the Wall Street Journal's "Main Street" section.

 ### Open source, papers, and academics